graphhopper/jsprit/docs/Simple-Example.md

 +--------------------------------------------------------------------------------------------------------------------------------+
 </samp></pre>

-or plot the results with
+If you want to write out problem and solution, you require the writer that is located in jsprit-io.
+Thus, you need to add the corresponding module to your pom.xml much like you added jsprit-core.
+Just use jsprit-io.
+You can then use this:

+<pre><code>new VrpXMLWriter(problem, solutions).write("output/problem-with-solution.xml");
+</code></pre>
+which looks like this: [problem-with-solution.xml](https://github.com/jsprit/misc-rep/raw/master/wiki-images/problem-with-solution.xml).

+If you want to further analyse your solution, add the module jsprit-analysis to your pom.
+Then you can plot the routes like this

 <code>new Plotter(problem,bestSolution).plot("output/solution.png", "solution");</code>

 and you get [solution.png](https://github.com/jsprit/misc-rep/blob/master/wiki-images/solution.png)

-or use the <em>very basic version</em> of the GraphStreamViewer which dynamically renders the problem and its according solution by coding
+or use the GraphStreamViewer which dynamically renders the problem and its according solution by coding

 <code>new GraphStreamViewer(problem, bestSolution).setRenderDelay(100).display();</code>

 You can find the entire code [here](https://github.com/graphhopper/jsprit/blob/master/jsprit-examples/src/main/java/com/graphhopper/jsprit/examples/SimpleExample.java).